JohnstoneKats/SequencingDataAnalysis/M6A-seq/READMEv2.md

 The following walk-through provides an example of the analysis pipeline for m6a-seq data.
 For the purposes of this example, we will be starting with demultiplexed fastq files.
 These files have been sequenced paired end 150bp at approximately 20 million paired reads per sample.

+Both the m6a IP and the total RNA-seq (input) samples are needed for analysis.

 The software used have been referenced at the end, the majority of this analysis is based on the user manuals linked below, with only slight deviations from default settings.

 ### Library preparation